switcherapi/switcher-api/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for Switcher Project, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 ### Your First Code Contribution